-In a series of blogs I will look into each principle asking how these will provide guidance when adopting the ITIL4 framework and improving the service management capabilities of the IT provider.
-To me these guiding principles should support decision making in the process of getting better at providing value and services.
-It is important to note that these principles will have to work together.
-The principles will not work in isolation and it is not a matter of pick-and-choose.
+In a series of blogs I will look into each principle asking how these will provide guidance when adopting the ITIL4 framework and when improving the service management capabilities of the IT provider.
+To me these guiding principles should support the decision making when adopting or improving IT service management.
+It is also important to note that these principles will have to work together.
+The principles will not work in isolation, it is not a matter of pick-and-choose.

 Focus on Value

 At first glance these principles provide a common sense approach to decision making in almost any case.
 They offer not a very specific guidance to adopting and using ITIL practices.
 Try to make a conscious decision without thinking about the benefits of the different choices.
 Making decisions is about finding the value.
 This is a principle that can easily become a empty slogan.
 On the Internet I already saw questions for help with decision making on ITIL practices answered with “focus on Value”.
 As if that actual provides any meaningful support.

 Of course, the keyword here is not value as such, it is about focus on value.
 Many times decision making is focused more on risks and costs.
 Although, these are elements of value that should be identified and taken in consideration.
 It is wise to also discuss what the benefit or the added value of a decision will be.
 Maybe the principle should be more about the focus on added value, since a financial loss is a kind of negative or subtracted value.
 Benefits, costs and risks are elements of the business case that can also help to define what needs to measured and reported on.
 This would be helpful input for principle 3.
 Progress iteratively with feedback.

 Value of following instructions